setms/book/docs/requirements/digest/analysis.md

 ## Prioritization

 Customers set requirement priorities based on the contribution towards business objectives.
-Priorities are especially important for non-functional requirements, since conflicts between quality attributes are a fact of life.
+Priorities are especially important for quality attribute requirements, since conflicts between quality attributes are a fact of life.
 You need to define which quality attributes are most important for the system, so that developers can make proper trade-offs.